 You can sign up for Medicaid and CHIP 365 days a year.

-You may qualify for free or low-cost care for Medicaid based on income and family size if you make 138% of the poverty level or, for example, $17236.20 individual or $35,535 for a family of four in for Jan 2019 – Jan 2020.
+You may qualify for free or low-cost care for Medicaid based on income and family size if you make 138% of the poverty level or, for example, $17,609 for an individual or $36,156 for a family of four for Jan 2020 – Jan 2021.
 Specifics may differ by state.

 Contact your state Medicaid office or use the marketplace for details.

 TIP: Starting in late Jan / early Feb each year new guidelines are published.
 After the new guidelines are published in 2021 you’ll use those for Medicaid and CHIP.